-- Compose premises and conclusions in arguments - Comprise a sequential and a hierarchical structure - Always affected by the specific participants
+- Compose premises and conclusions in arguments - Comprise sequential and hierarchical structure - Always affected by the specific participants

 Logic, rhetoric, and dialectic

 - Most arguments follow defeasible inference schemes. - Strategies are based on the means of persuasion. - Good arguments are cogent, effective, and/or reasonable.